neoremind/fluent-validator/README.md

 #### 2.8.1 ValidatorChain

 In addition to `Validator`, applying multiple constraints of the same instance or value is supported.
 You can wrap all the validators in one `ValidatorChain`.
 This is very useful when it comes to reuse some of the basic validators and composite them together to build one chain.
-Espeically if you are using [Spring](http://spring.io) framework, you will find it a good way to maintain the chain within the container.
+Especially if you are using [Spring](http://spring.io) framework, you will find it a good way to maintain the chain within the container.

     ValidatorChain chain = new ValidatorChain();
     List<Validator> validators = new ArrayList<Validator>();